gabe565/trmnl-nightscout/config.md

  - `NIGHTSCOUT_URL` (**required**, non-empty) - Nightscout base URL
  - `NIGHTSCOUT_TOKEN` - Nightscout token.
 Using an access token is recommended instead of the API secret.
  - `NIGHTSCOUT_UNITS` - Blood sugar unit. (one of: mg/dL, mmol/L)
- - `FETCH_DELAY` (default: `30s`) - Time to wait before the next reading should be ready.\nIn testing, this seems to be about 20s behind, so the default is 30s to be safe.\nYour results may vary.
+ - `FETCH_DELAY` (default: `30s`) - Time to wait before the next reading should be ready.
+In testing, this seems to be about 20s behind, so the default is 30s to be safe.
+Your results may vary.
- - `FALLBACK_INTERVAL` (default: `30s`) - Normally, readings will be fetched when ready (after ~5m).\nThis interval will be used if the next reading time cannot be estimated due to sensor warm-up, missed readings, errors, etc.
+ - `FALLBACK_INTERVAL` (default: `30s`) - Normally, readings will be fetched when ready (after ~5m).
+This interval will be used if the next reading time cannot be estimated due to sensor warm-up, missed readings, errors, etc.
  - `TIME_FORMAT` (default: `3:04 PM`) - Customize the time format.
 Use `3:04 PM` for 12-hour time or `15:04` for 24-hour.
 See [time](https://pkg.go.dev/time) for more details.
  - `GRAPH_DURATION` (default: `6h`) - How far back in time the graph should go.
  - `HIGH_THRESHOLD` (default: `200`) - Where to draw the upper line.